The Worst Foods for Men Over 50

 As you get older, your health risks increase.
 And for men over the age of 50, the foods that they eat can play a huge role in lowering these risks.
 So if you are eating all the wrong kinds of foods, well, that's just going to make things that much tougher.
 So which really are the worst foods for men over 50 they should avoid at all costs?

 Lucky for you, we went ahead and did the work for you.
-Toby Amidor, MS, RD, CDN, FAND award-winning nutrition expert and Wall Street Journal best-selling author of The Create-Your-Plate Diabetes Cookbook, spoke to us all about the specific health concerns that men over the age of 50 may have.
+Toby Amidor, MS, RD, CDN, FAND award-winning nutrition expert, Wall Street Journal best-selling author of The Create-Your-Plate Diabetes Cookbook, and member of the ETNT medical board, spoke to us all about the specific health concerns that men over the age of 50 may have.
 According to Amidor, men over 50 need to watch out mainly for high blood pressure, type 2 diabetes, and high cholesterol.

 Cookies and Cakes